Downside risks to consumer spending

-Consumer spending accounts for a whopping 53 per cent of the economy (real GDP), so the degree to which households decide to spend or save is critical to the economic outlook.
-A major positive for spending of late is rising household wealth – which, as seen in chart below, tends to be associated with a lower household saving ratio.
-That said, we should not overestimate the wealth impact, as weak income growth poses a major offsetting downside risk to consumer spending.
+Consumer spending accounts for 53 per cent of the economy (real GDP), so the degree to which households decide to spend or save is critical to the economic outlook.
+A major positive for spending of late is rising household wealth, but we should not overestimate its impact, as weak income growth poses a major offsetting downside risk to consumer spending.

 Thanks to rising house and share prices, household wealth has recovered strongly in recent years.
 According to the latest estimates by the Reserve Bank of Australia, the household net-wealth to disposable income ratio reached a post-financial crisis high of 650% in the June quarter.

 Rising wealth is one of the great hopes for the economy.
 Despite a projected rise in the unemployment rate to 6.25%, the Federal Government forecast in the May Budget that consumer spending would rise by 3% this financial year – more than GDP growth of 2.5% – as households respond to rising wealth by cutting back their saving ratio.
 This so-called “wealth effect” is consistent with the broadly inverse relationship between the household saving rate and net-wealth evident over recent decades.